Top 11 Tips to Keep You Cool During a Heat Wave

 Are you ready for a heat wave?
 Read below and then let us know above if you are prepared for extreme heat.

-Stay hydrated by drinking plenty of fluids - even if you don’t feel thirsty.
 Avoid caffeine and alcohol.
 One quart of water per hour is recommended if working in heat.

-Stay indoors.
 If you must be outside, find shade and take frequent breaks.

-Avoid strenuous or high-energy activities, especially during the hottest part of the day.
+4. Avoid strenuous or high-energy activities, especially during the hottest part of the day.

-Wear loose-fitting, lightweight, light-colored clothing.
+5. Wear loose-fitting, lightweight, light-colored clothing.

-Watch for signs of heat illness, including heat cramps, heat exhaustion, and heat stroke.
-Heat stroke is a life-threatening condition and requires immediate medical attention.
+6. Watch for signs of heat illness, including heat cramps, heat exhaustion, and heat stroke.

-Never leave a child or pet alone in an enclosed vehicle.
-Always double check the back seat and make sure your children aren’t still in the car before leaving.
+Always double-check the back seat and make sure your children aren’t still in the car before leaving.

-Check on the well-being of family, friends and neighbors, especially those who don’t have air conditioning.
+8. Check on the well-being of family, friends and neighbors, especially those who don’t have air conditioning.

-Check on pets frequently to ensure they aren’t suffering from the heat.
+9. Check on pets frequently to ensure they aren’t suffering from the heat.

-Prepare for a possible power outage.
 Re-stock your family’s emergency supply kit.
 If a member of your household depends on life support or needs other medical equipment, have an emergency plan in place, including a backup power supply.

 Recognize the Warning Signs

-HEAT CRAMPS are muscular pains and spasms due to heavy exertion.
+Heat cramps are muscular pains and spasms due to heavy exertion.

-HEAT EXHAUSTION occurs from heavy sweating in a warm, humid place.
+Heat exhaustion occurs from heavy sweating in a warm, humid place.
 The sweat does not evaporate and the body does not cool properly.

-If left unchecked, HEAT EXHAUSTION can lead to HEAT STROKE.
+If left unchecked, heat exhaustion can lead to heat stroke.

-HEAT STROKE is life-threatening.
+Heat stroke is life-threatening.
 The body’s temperature control system stops working.

-If the body is not cooled quickly, HEAT STROKE can lead to BRAIN DAMAGE or DEATH.
+If the body is not cooled quickly, heat stroke can lead to brain damage or death.

-To find a cooling center near you, call 1877-474-3266
+To find a cooling center near you, call 1-877-474-3266

-Click to download this content
+Click here to download a PDF version of this content.

 The Latest